unoplatform/uno/doc/articles/migrating-to-uno-sdk.md

 ---
 # Migrating Projects to Uno.Sdk

-The [Uno.Sdk](https://www.nuget.org/packages/uno.sdk) provides several enhancements to further simplify Uno Projects.
+The [Uno.Sdk](https://www.nuget.org/packages/uno.sdk) provides several enhancements to further simplify Uno Projects and a single location for updating the Uno Platform core packages version in `global.json`.

 > [!Important]
 > Migrating to the Uno.Sdk is not required.
 Existing projects continue to be supported in Uno Platform 5.1 or later.